 Large enterprise companies have been preparing themselves for GST implementation, but the small and medium enterprise was largely unprepared for GST implementation on 1st July 2017.
 The carried forward of the input tax credit is the first step under the GST Act.

-In Accordance with section 140 of GST act, taxpayers who have opted for GST registration shall be entitled to carry forward the un-utilized input tax credits under VAT/ Excise/ SAD/ Service tax i.e on the basis of the last tax returns filed under the respective tax laws.
+In accordance with section 140 of GST act, taxpayers who have opted for GST registration in India shall be entitled to carry forward the un-utilized input tax credits under VAT/ Excise/ SAD/ Service tax i.e. on the basis of the last tax returns filed under the respective tax laws.

 In the current excise laws, traders / whole sellers are not in coverage of excise laws.
 However, in the GST Laws, all taxpayers are covered with the objective of one nation one tax.